Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture: Discretization of the operator equations

 \section{Discretization of the operator equations}

-At least two generations of physicists can not overcome divergencies arising in rigorous operator formulation of the ordinary QFT in the 4-dimensional Minkowsky space, although some success for the 1+1 and 1+3 dimensional models has been reached \cite{jaffe}.
-Here we consider a discretization as a method of regularization of the functional operator equations, which eliminates the infinite quantities.
-An alternative is to use the discretized action initially, however, we do not consider such a possibility here.
-The discretization consists in choosing of some spatial box of length $L$ and granulation of it by points $x_i$ separated by distance $\Delta x$.
-Periodicity condition is implied at $x_1=x_N$.
+Although the above quantization scheme is exact it can not be applied for numerical calculations, because infinite quantities will arise if one attempts to calculate some mean values by means functional integration.
+At least two generations of physicists can not overcome divergencies arising in rigorous operator formulation of the ordinary QFT in the 4-dimensional Minkowsky space, although some success for the (1+1) and (1+3) -- dimensional models has been reached \cite{jaffe}.
+To overcome these difficulties, we purpose a discretization method for regularization of the functional operator equations.
+The elementary discretization consists in choosing of some spatial box of length $L$ and granulation of it by points $x_i$ separated by distance $\Delta x$.
+Periodicity condition is implied at $x_{N+1}=x_1$.
+In principle it is more fundamental to write the discretizied action initially and then quantize the system.
+But at this way one may encounter the some additional complexity, because some additional constraints could arise besides the Hamiltonian and momentum constraints, as it happens for the quantization of the discretizied string \cite{tmf}.
+Additional constraints will not be essential because they will vanish in the continuous limit and only hamper an analysis.
+Thus, we prefer to do the discretization empirically looking at the exact (but practically unusable) functional equations obtained in the previous section.